 Cost of services expense consists of contractor and product costs related to the delivery of various services and products through Consulting, Digital, Professional Search & Interim and RPO.
-Cost of services expense was \$238.5 million in fiscal 2023, an increase of \$124.1 million, or 108%, compared to \$114.4 million in fiscal 2022.
-Professional Search & Interim accounts for \$122.9 million of the increase primarily due to the acquisitions of the Acquired Companies which, includes a significant amount of interim business as part of the services they perform which has higher cost of services expense compared to other services Korn Ferry provides.
-As the interim business becomes an increasing portion of our fee revenue, we expect cost of services expense to continue to increase in future periods.
-The rest of the increase was from the Consulting segment driven by the increase in fee revenue in the segment.
-Cost of services expense, as a percentage of fee revenue, increased to 8% in fiscal 2023 from 4% in fiscal 2022 due to the acquisition of the Acquired Companies.
+Cost of services expense was \$300.0 million in fiscal 2024, an increase of \$61.5 million, or 26%, compared to \$238.5 million in fiscal 2023.
+Professional Search & Interim accounts for \$54.8 million of the increase primarily due to the Acquired Companies, which perform a significant amount of interim services.
+Interim services have a higher cost of service expense as compared to the Company's other segments.
+The rest of the increase was from the Consulting and Digital segments due to an increase in fee revenue in the segments.
+Cost of services expense, as a percentage of fee revenue, was 11% and 8% in fiscal 2024 and fiscal 2023, respectively.